Jwuthri/Evalia/README.md

 - **Reasoning & Explanations** for why outputs succeed or fail
 - **Custom Evaluation Criteria** tailored to your specific use cases
 - **Confidence Scoring** and uncertainty quantification

+### 🔄 **Intelligent Prompt Optimization**

+- **AI-Powered Feedback** — Get actionable suggestions to improve your prompts based on evaluation results
+- **Dataset-Specific Optimization** — Tailored recommendations for your specific use cases and data patterns
+- **Performance Analysis** — Identify weak points, ambiguities, and missing instructions
+- **Iterative Refinement** — Apply suggestions and re-evaluate to measure improvement
+- **Best Practice Recommendations** — Learn prompt engineering patterns that work for your domain

+### 📝 **Prompt Version Control**

+- **Git-like Versioning** — Track every change to your prompts with full history
+- **Visual Diff Tool** — Side-by-side comparison of prompt versions with highlighted changes
+- **Branching & Merging** — Experiment with prompt variants and merge successful changes
+- **Rollback & Restore** — Revert to previous versions when changes don't improve performance
+- **Change Annotations** — Document why changes were made and their impact on metrics
+- **Collaborative Editing** — Team members can propose, review, and approve prompt changes

 ### 🏷️ **Domain-Aware Datasets**